vavrek/Open-Assistant-Version-Zero/README.rst

 OpenAssistant
 =============

-OpenAssistant is an evolving open source artificial intelligence system able to interact in basic conversation and automate an increasing number of tasks.
+OpenAssistant is an evolving open source artificial intelligence agent able to interact in basic conversation and automate an increasing number of tasks.

 Maintained by the `OpenAssistant <http://www.openassistant.org/>`__